Property Tax Lab

 Executive Summary

-AVMs are now embedded in most advanced property tax systems for exactly this purpose.
-But their effectiveness depends less on algorithm choice than on institutional design: data quality, valuation frequency, audit discipline, and appeals governance.
+A proportional property tax needs a valuation system covering millions of properties consistently and keeping pace with market changes.
+AVMs are embedded in most advanced property tax systems for this purpose, but their effectiveness depends less on algorithm choice than on institutional design: data quality, valuation frequency, audit discipline, and appeals governance.

+For England, the VOA has already built and deployed an AVM for the 2028 Welsh Council Tax revaluation, demonstrating a workable system can be assembled from existing data.
 However, scaling from 1.5 million Welsh properties to 24 million in England, with far greater market diversity and a need for point-value precision rather than band assignment, remains a substantial challenge.

 What is an AVM?

-For a proportional property tax, the AVM must produce a point estimate of each property's capital value, not just assign it to a band.
+For a proportional tax, the AVM must produce a point estimate of each property's capital value, not just assign it to a band.
 Two broad model classes are used:

 Type Methods Role in taxation